izmailovpavel/flowgmm/README.md

 We additionaly provide [another ipython notebook](https://github.com/izmailovpavel/flow_ssl/blob/public/experiments/synthetic_data/synthetic-labeled-only.ipynb) applying FlowGMM to labeled data only.

-## NLP datasets

-To run experiments on the text data you first need to download the data and compute BERT embeddings.
-To get the data run `data/nlp_datasets/get_text_classification_data.sh`.
-Then, you [this ipython notebook](https://github.com/izmailovpavel/flow_ssl/blob/public/data/nlp_datasets/text_preprocessing/AGNewsPreprocessing.ipynb) shows an example of computing BERT embeddings for the data.

-## UCI datasets

 ## Image Classification

 To run experiments with FlowGMM on image classification problems you first need to download and prepare the data.